vmihalis/VibeOS/README.md

 - **"No space left"**: Clean Docker: `docker system prune`
 - **Slow on M1/M2 Mac**: Normal due to x86 emulation, build takes 5-10 minutes

-## VibeOS Natural Language Interface
+## VibeOS AI Assistant & Natural Language Interface

+### AI Assistant Selection
-When you boot VibeOS, you'll see the natural language shell (vibesh) on TTY1.
-You can speak naturally:
+When you boot VibeOS, you'll be presented with AI assistant options on TTY1:

+- **Claude Code** - Anthropic's official CLI for Claude (pre-installed and ready to use)
+- **Gemini CLI** - Google's AI assistant (coming soon)
+- **Codex** - OpenAI powered assistant (coming soon)

+Claude Code comes pre-installed in VibeOS, so you can start using it immediately without any installation or network connection.
+The system remembers your preference for future boots.

+### Natural Language Shell (vibesh)
+VibeOS includes a natural language shell that understands commands like:

 - **"create a new python project called myapp"** - Sets up a complete Python project structure
 - **"install nodejs and npm"** - Automatically detects and uses the right package manager